 Microphone quality is great on either headset, and aesthetics come down to personal preference.
 I’m partial to the rounded design of the OnePlus Bullets Wireless 2 over the 1More Dual Driver ANC Pro, but you may very well feel differntly.
 Fellow SoundGuys Editor Adam Molina has a great in-depth review for those itching to learn more.

 Should you buy the OnePlus Bullets Wireless 2?

 If you’re looking for a wireless solution that doesn’t cost a ridiculous amount, then the OnePlus Bullets Wireless 2 hits that sweet spot.
 While the neckband design isn’t everyone’s cup of tea, OnePlus makes it look sophisticated.
 It also includes some enticing features.
 The aptX HD support satiates most audiophile needs, while the top-notch passive isolation will make you wonder if these are actually noise cancelling earbuds.

-However, the only verified seller of the OnePlus Bullets Wireless 2 is the OnePlus website, and as of September 2, 2020, they are currently out of stock.
-This limited distribution can make it difficult to get your hands on these earbuds.
+However, the only verified seller of the OnePlus Bullets Wireless 2 is the OnePlus website, and this limited distribution can make it difficult to get your hands on these earbuds.
 While you may be able to find the Bullets Wireless 2 from a third-party seller, we don’t recommend doing so because it’s very possible you’ll get a knockoff pair.